-When Serena’s brother-in-law asks his best friend to protect his young ward, Henry promises to be on his best behavior and not woo her.
+When Serena’s guardian asks his best friend to protect his young ward, Henry promises to be on his best behavior and not to woo her.
 But the more he learns of her, the more he realizes she might be his best reason for changing his character.

 Then the lady’s painting leads her to London infamy.
 Now Henry must choose between the life mapped out for him as the earl apparent and the love of his life.
 And Serena’s secret may mean the end of his titled family line.

 This second novel in a new series by internationally popular author Carolyn Miller is full of the rich historical detail and evocative writing her readers enjoy.
 The witty banter will continue to draw in fans of Jane Austen, Sarah Ladd, and Julie Klassen.

 Series: Regency Brides: A Promise of Hope #2

 My thoughts: Usually, when I receive a Carolyn Miller novel I tear into it like a kid does their presents on Christmas morning.
 This time I decided to read the book more slowly and enjoy my time with the characters.
 After all, once a book is read you never have the chance to read it for the first time again and the wait for a new Miller novel can seem as long as that wait for Santa Claus.